dimitrisavellas/trivia_game-/README.md

 🚀 Quick Start

 Clone, install dependencies, set DATABASE_URL in .env, and run with python app.py.
 Perfect for game nights with 2-4 teams!

+If you want to check out the game and play with your friends you can visit:   https://web-production-7985.up.railway.app/ If you wish to help enrich the database of questions please contact me